-When your dog is lying in bed fast asleep, he probably looks downright peaceful and adorable.
+When your dog is lying in bed fast asleep, they probably look downright peaceful and adorable.
 They may lie completely motionless and mostly silent, apart from the odd peculiar sound as they dream about cheese, tennis balls, and never-ending walks.
 Many dogs lie in a variety of unusual positions when they sleep, and recent research has revealed you can tell a surprising amount about your dog just from the positions they sleep in.
 This article will run through the most popular sleeping positions and explain to you what that says about their health and their personality.

 Another popular and incredibly cute sleeping position owners find their dogs in is the superman position.
-Does your dog sleep on its front with all four legs outstretched as if it’s a stalking cheetah?
+Does your dog sleep on their front with all four legs outstretched as if they are a stalking cheetah?
 This is particularly common in puppies and that’s because they’re always looking to quickly jump up and play.
 This echoes the findings of the American Journal of Physiology, who started by looking at the significance of diet on the energy of dogs, and in their work uncovered some peculiar other factors too, such as sleeping habits.

 If your dog sleeps in the superman, they are probably fit, healthy and raring to go.
 So stop reading this and go get your lead, because your dog is probably itching to go for a walk!

 A lot of canines are side-sleepers and that's because they have a relaxed personality.
 Lying in this lazy position relaxes the muscles and allows your pooch to enjoy the comfort they feel in the safety of your home.
 The fact that their stomach is exposed to the air means that they do not feel threatened in any way.

 This position can also signify a deep sleep, so know that your pup is most likely in dreamland, pondering their next romp at the park.
 Be ready to head out when they awake from slumberland!